 NVR System FAQ

-huperLab NVR System can connect not only the camera which are integrated into our software.
-Without integration, we can connect the camera in ONVIF or RTSP protocol.
-Please contact your camera’s supplier to ensure do the camera support these two protocol.
+Site Server can directly work the camera which support ONVIF or RTSP protocol.
+Please contact your camera’s supplier to confirm whether the camera support these two protocols.

-The following step show you how to load cameras SDK on huperVision or huperAnalyzer.
+The steps below show you how to load cameras SDK on Site Server.

 i.
 Start IP Camer Setup Wizard

-The IP Camera Setup Wizard is located the GEAR icon which in huperVision and huperAnalyzer
+The IP Camera Setup Wizard is located in the GEAR icon where on Site Server

 ii.
 Enable the brand that you need

-Please at least select ONVIF and RTPViewer if you can’t find the one you need.
+Please at least select ONVIF and RTPViewer if you cannot find the one you need.
 Then finish this process.

 iii.
 Create a connected IP camera on Site Server

-Please wake Preferences up from the GEAR icon.
-Then select the label which has IP on it, and click the IP Camera List button to search camera or add manually.
-Please don’t forget to enter the account information.
-This information is same to the one you log in the camera.
-But sometimes the other brand of camera needs to create another account as video streaming transmit.
+Please wake the Preferences menu up by clicking the GEAR icon.
+Then select the label which has IP on it, and then click the IP Camera List button to search camera or add manually.
+Please do not forget to enter the account information.
+This information is same to the one you log in to the camera.
+Note: Some cameras require you to create an account to transmit video streams.
 If the camera equip microphone, please enable the audio feature here.

 All the camera that you’ve added can be found in drag down list.
 We support two different video streams for displaying and recording at the same time.
-We suggest our customer to work with this mode to save the system performance, if the camera system requires a lot of camera.
-The best working environment is the CPU and HDD usage less than 75%.
+We suggest our customer to work with this mode to save the system performance, if the Site Server works with many cameras.
+The best working environment is the CPU and HDD usage are below 75%.

 There are so many reasons may cause Video Loss.
-Most of the situation is because the Intranet unstable.
+In most cases, this issue is caused by the unstable Intranet.
 Please make sure the bandwidth in the Intranet is enough.
-The video streaming will not so good, not smooth, and reconnect so many times.
-If disconnect most of the camera will fix this issue temporary, the problem must come from the bandwidth.
-The below of the problem is not come from the bandwidth.
+The video streaming will not good and smooth.
+Site Server may try to reconnect the IP camera very often.
+If this issue can be solved by disconnecting most of the camera, the problem should come from the intranet bandwidth.
+The cases below is not come from the bandwidth.

 Black Screen